-^{}An amount equivalent to approximately 1% is represented by the office building housing the Fund's Administrative offices and the adjoining parking garage.
+An amount equivalent to approximately 1% is represented by the office building housing the Fund's administrative offices and the adjoining parking garage.

-In pursuit of incremental investment returns, the Fund Administrator may, in consultation with the Investment Consultant, recommend that the Trustee's pursue a temporary variance in the asset mix from the long term strategic allocation based on market conditions and the investment environment for the individual Asset Classes.
-After considering the nature of current and anticipated economic conditions, the absolute values of asset class investments and the relative valuations between asset classes; the Board may elect to pursue such tactical asset allocations in accordance with the following established ranges (percentages are based on the market value of the Fund's assets):
+In pursuit of incremental investment returns or avoid risk, the Board may, in consultation with the investment consultant, consider a variance in the asset mix from the long term strategic allocation based on market conditions and the investment environment for the individual asset classes.
+After considering the nature of current and anticipated economic conditions, the absolute values of asset class investments and the relative valuations between asset classes; the Board may elect to pursue such variances in accordance with the following established ranges (percentages are based on the market value of the Fund's assets):